 The Bachelor of Science Degree in Medical Laboratory Science is recognized as requiring the acquisition of general knowledge and basic technical performance skills in all areas of medical laboratory science, otherwise known as the medical technology or clinical laboratory science profession.

 The faculty in the medical laboratory science program have a responsibility for the welfare of the patients treated or otherwise affected by students enrolled in the program, as well as for the welfare of students in the Program.
 To fulfill this responsibility, the program has established minimum essential requirements that must be met, with or without reasonable accommodation, in order to participate in the program and graduate.
-Discrimination is prohibited on the basis of race, color, sex, national origin, age, disability, marital status, religion or veteran status.
+Discrimination is prohibited on the basis of race, color, ethnicity, national origin, sex, pregnancy, sexual orientation, gender identity, religion, disability, age, genetic information, veteran status, marital status, and/or political affiliation in its programs, activities, or employment.

 Admission and retention decisions for the medical laboratory science program are based not only on prior satisfactory academic achievement, but also on non-academic factors that serve to insure the candidate can complete the essential requirements of the academic program for graduation.
 Essential requirements, as distinguished from academic standards, refer to those cognitive, physical and behavioral abilities that are necessary for satisfactory completion of all aspects of the curriculum and for the development of professional attributes required by the faculty of each student at graduation.